Muhammad-Ibrahim586/Simple-Microprocessor-Design/README.md

-# Simple Microprocessor Design
+#Simple Microprocessor Design

-## Overview
-A simple microprocessor architecture designed and developed to demonstrate core CPU operations.
-It covers the instruction cycle (fetch, decode, execute) and integrates fundamental components such as the ALU, control unit, registers, and memory interface using Verilog and Logisim.
+This project implements a simple microprocessor architecture using Verilog HDL and Logisim.
+The design demonstrates core CPU functionality including instruction fetch, decode, and execute cycles along with ALU operations, control logic, registers, and basic memory interaction.

-## Features
+##Overview

+1) Implements a basic CPU architecture with instruction cycle support.
+2) Handles instruction decoding and execution through a control unit.
+3) Includes ALU for arithmetic and logical operations.
+4) Designed using Verilog and validated through Logisim simulation.

+##Features

 1) Custom instruction set architecture (ISA)
-2) Register-based data processing
+2) Register-based processing unit
 3) ALU supporting arithmetic and logical operations
-4) Control unit for instruction decoding and execution flow
+4) Control unit for instruction sequencing and decoding
-5) Basic memory handling for instructions and data
+5) Basic memory interaction for instructions and data

-## Project Files
+##Applications

+1) Digital system design learning and demonstration
+2) Computer architecture concepts (CPU design, datapath, control unit)
+3) Verilog HDL-based hardware modeling
+4) Logisim-based circuit verification

+##Files Included

-1) Verilog source code (.V)
+1) Verilog – Verilog HDL source code for CPU modules (.V)
-2) Logisim circuit design (.circ)
+2) Logisim – Logisim circuit design files (.circ)
-3) Project documentation report (PDF)
+3) Report – Project documentation report (PDF)

-## Tools Used
-1) Modelsim
-2) Logisim Evolution

-## How to Run
+##Instructions

-1) Open the '.circ' file using Logisim Evolution to view and simulate the design
+1) Open the Logisim '.circ' file using Logisim Evolution to view the circuit design.
-2) Compile and simulate Verilog files using tools such as ModelSim or Icarus Verilog
+2) Compile and simulate the Verilog files using any HDL simulator (e.g., ModelSim or Icarus Verilog).
-3) Refer to the project report for detailed design explanation
+3) Refer to the project report for detailed architecture explanation and design flow.

-## Author
+##Acknowledgements

-Muhammad Ibrahim
+Developed by Muhammad Ibrahim.

-## License
+##License

-This project is released under the MIT License.
+This project is licensed under the MIT License - see the LICENSE file for details.